lcagustini/medievaldefense/README.md

-# hellonds
+# Medieval Defense
-Nintendo DS game development playground
+Nintendo DS tower defense game

-Compiling:
+Compiling (requires DevKit Pro ARM):
 ```
 make
 ```
-You can run it in an emulator (Desmume) or real hardware.
+You can run it in on an emulator (Desmume) or real hardware.